 The perfect gluten-free, veggie-centric side dish for any dinner or holiday meal!
 This Roasted Garlic Mashed Cauliflower is creamy, garlicky, luscious, and requires only 25-minutes to make!

-Roasted Mashed Garlic Cauliflower.
+Roasted Garlic Mashed Cauliflower.
 It's creamy, and roasty, and garlicky with a slightly nutty flavor, and a way to get your kids to eat vegetables when their food group preferences consist of all things white and tan.
 Winner, winner, cauliflower dinner.

 And don't even look at me with that questioning side-eye.
 This is not that recipe blog where I tell you to give up mashed potatoes.

-I will NEVER give up mashed potatoes.
+May we NEVER give up mashed potatoes.
 NEVVVVUUURRRR....